roman-milk/roman-milk.github.io/susans-story.md

  Susan had never been hypnotized in her life but she felt that way.
 Her powerful young student seemed to have complete control over her mind so that Susan felt the young woman also owned her soul.
 When Sammi spoke, Susan felt like she was in a complete trance.
 "I want you to suck my breasts... lick my nipples with your hot mouth," she whispered sending a shiver through Susan's body.
 Somehow Sammi grabbed her small, dainty hands and she placed each palm over her big boob.

  All the heated action was arousing the young student and she found it increasing harder to keep the pace slow.
 Sammi loved nothing more than to seduce an innocent woman especially someone she adored and cherish.
-Report_Story #3